 Are your high schoolers ready for college-level writing?

-One test is how well they incorporate quotations into essays and term papers.
+One test is whether they know how to use direct quotes in essays and term papers.
 I’m not talking about tossing one or two overused, ancient proverbs or a boring dictionary definition in the intro paragraph.
 I’m talking about the big “R” – research!

 What’s So Important?